 Beside the Gothic palace soars the slender Tower of Mangia, which you can climb for panoramic views.
-Click here for my complete guide to visiting the magnificent Palazzo Pubblico.

-21. Siena Cathedral, Siena
+27. Siena Cathedral, Siena

+Siena Cathedral is a beautiful Gothic landmark in Italy.
 Siena Cathedral is one of Europe’s most beautiful churches.
-It's the symbol of medieval Siena, clad all over in Siena’s trademark white and dark green marble.
+I’s clad all over in Siena’s trademark white and dark green marble.
 Consistent with the Gothic ethos that “more is always better,” every inch is decorated with marble, mosaics, sculptures, and frescos.